-We are currently developing a User Rights Database tracking changes to user rights in copyright laws from countries around the world.
+PIJIP has developed a User Rights Database tracking changes to limitations and exceptions in copyright laws from countries around the world.
 To date, we have collected information about the history of copyright user right laws in 21 geographically and economically diverse countries, allowing us to run initial econometric tests.
 We plan to expand the database to include information on 40 or more countries.